What is EULA? End User License Agreement Explained

 To create an End-user license agreement for your WordPress site, follow the following steps:

-Navigate over your WordPress Dashboard and click on Plugins > Add New.
+Navigate to your WordPress Dashboard and click on Plugins> Add New.

 Search for WPLegalPages in the search bar.